Waiting for a Housing Benefit claim to be processed

 Unfortunately, it can take longer, especially if you have not provided all of the information the council needs.
 If this happens, you might be able to get a payment on account in the meantime (see below).

 Once the council has made a decision on your claim, it should send you letter called a ‘decision notice’.
 If the council has decided to award you housing benefit, the decision notice should tell you the date that it will be paid from and the amount awarded.
 It should also give you information about what to do if you do not agree with the decision.

 Can I stop paying my rent?

 Don’t stop paying your rent unless you are confident that you have provided all of the right information to the council and that you will receive full Housing Benefit.

 If you are having difficulty paying your rent and you are not sure if you will be entitled to full Housing Benefit, try to keep making payments at a level you can afford, but be sure to keep your landlord informed.

 If you fall into rent arrears your landlord could take legal action against you to evict you.
-If this happens and your landlord is the council or housing association, before starting court action they must follow special pre-action rules, which are designed to protect you from being evicted whilst waiting for a claim to be processed.
-Get advice quickly if this is happening to you.
+If this happens and you have a community landlord, they must follow special pre-action rules before starting court action.
+These rules are designed to protect you from being evicted whilst waiting for a claim to be processed.
+Get help quickly if this is happening to you.

 I handed my form in a while ago and I haven’t heard anything – what should I do?